dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 ## Reuse lifespan diagnostics

-Lifespan diagnostics helps you to find a [Captive Dependencies](http://blog.ploeh.dk/2014/06/02/captive-dependency/) of a service which tends to outlive its parent, making the parent behavior undetermined afterwards.
+Lifespan diagnostics will help you to find a [Captive Dependencies](http://blog.ploeh.dk/2014/06/02/captive-dependency/) of a service which tends to outlive its parent, making the parent behavior undetermined afterwards.

 `IReuse` implementations in DryIoc have an associated `Lifespan` property.
-This is a relative `int` number of how long the reused object lives, which allows to detect lifespan mismatches by simply comparing the lifespan values.
+This is a relative `int` number of how long the reused object lives, which allows detecting lifespan mismatches by simply comparing the lifespan values.

 DryIoc reuses have the following lifespans:

 - `Singleton`: 1000.
-Object lives for lifetime of container.
+Object lives for a lifetime of the container.
 - `Scoped(To)`: 100.
-Object lives until current scope is closed which is less the container lifetime.
+Object lives until the current scope is closed, which is less the container lifetime.
 - `Transient`: 0.
-Indicate an absence of reuse and therefore the absence of lifetime.
+Indicate an absence of reuse and therefore the absence of a lifetime.

 ```cs
 class Reuse_lifespan_mismatch_detection